Efocor/tesis-ki67-mitosis/README.md

 # Unlocking the Microscopic Code: Deep Learning for Mitosis Detection in Ki-67 Histological Images

 This repository contains the thesis project focused on developing an advanced deep learning system for the automatic detection and counting of mitotic figures in medical histological images, particularly those stained with Ki-67 — a key biomarker in cancer research (also exploring ER & PR cases and comparisons with H&E developments).
+This repository will work as documentation for all the findings done in the period of investigation.

 ## 🔍 Objective
 The goal is to build a robust pipeline for processing and analyzing histopathological images using deep learning, addressing complex challenges such as cell overlap, staining variability, imaging artifacts, and domain adaptation between public and hospital datasets.
 (Benchmark and other steps will be added on the analysis to conclude best options).